Green Tomato Lattice Pie

 - 2/3 cup shortening

 - 6 to 7 tablespoons cold water

 - 1 cup plus 1 tablespoon sugar, divided

 - 3 tablespoons all-purpose flour

 - 1/4 teaspoon ground nutmeg

 - 1/4 cup cold butter, cubed

 - 1. In a large bowl, combine flour and salt; cut in shortening until crumbly.
 Gradually add water, tossing with a fork until dough forms a ball.
 Divide in half; flatten into disks.
-Wrap each disk in plastic wrap.
+Wrap each disk.
 Refrigerate for 1 hour or until easy to handle.

 - 2. Meanwhile, place tomatoes in a large bowl; cover with boiling water.
 Cover and let stand for 20 minutes or until slightly cooled.
 Drain well.

-- 3. In a small bowl, combine 1 cup sugar, flour, lemon juice, lemon peel, melted butter, salt, 1/4 teaspoon cinnamon, nutmeg and cloves.
+- 3. In a small bowl, combine 1 cup sugar, flour, lemon juice, lemon zest, melted butter, salt, 1/4 teaspoon cinnamon, nutmeg and cloves.
 Gently stir in tomatoes.